 Spell out the months ‒ do not use abbreviations unless space considerations make it absolutely necessary.
 Do not use numerical dates, e.g., 2/16/1971.

-Degrees and Certifications
+Degrees and certifications

 Offset a person’s degree with a comma.
 Do not use periods in abbreviations of degrees and credentials, e.g., PhD, JD, MD.
 Do not use prefixes, including Dr.

-Often sentences can be constructed so no gender-specific pronoun is necessary, e.g., Regulatory professionals make important contributions to their employers’ organizational strategies, instead of a regulatory professional makes an important contribution to his or her employer’s organizational strategy…”.
+Often sentences can be constructed so no gender-specific pronoun is necessary, e.g., “Regulatory professionals make important contributions to their employers’ organizational strategies…” instead of “… a regulatory professional makes an important contribution to his or her employer’s organizational strategy…”.

 Classifications Medical device classes are identified using Roman numerals, and “Class” is capitalized, i.e., Class I, Class II, etc.

-Cardinal (one, two, three, etc.) and ordinal numbers (first, second, third, etc.) from one to nine should be spelled out.
-Numbers 10 and higher should be written as numerals (10, 11, 12, etc.).
+Cardinal (one, two, three, etc.) and ordinal numbers (first, second, third, etc.) from one to nine should be spelled out if they are not used with a unit, such as 3 miles, 6.2 kg.

 When creating a vertical bulleted list, RAPS adheres strictly to The Chicago Manual of Style.
 This reference states that no punctuation is to follow a bulleted list if the list contains words, phrases or sentence fragments.

 If the bulleted or numbered list contains complete sentences (subject and verb), capitalize the first letter and place a period after each item in the list.

-FDA-approved (drug, biologic and PMA submissions)
+FDA-approved (drug, biologic, and PMA submissions)